Why Regular Engine Oil and Filter Changes Keep Your Car Running Strong

 And standing between all that friction and complete engine failure?
 Your oil and oil filter.

-If you're a Bundaberg driver, you already know the Queensland heat doesn't do your engine any favors.
+If you're a Bundaberg driver, you already know the Queensland heat doesn't do your engine any favours.
 But what you might not realise is how quickly dirty oil and a clogged filter can turn a reliable vehicle into an expensive repair job.

 Let's talk about why regular oil and filter changes matter more than you think, and what happens when you skip them.